 This summer, we dyed the hemp curtains in our shop in a gradation of indigo.
 They turned out beautifully, and watching them sway in the wind on a hot summer day feels really cool.

-Normally, it's difficult to try a gradation dyeing when the indigo is at its liveliest, but I observed the condition of each vat every day and identified the moment when the indigo weakened for a moment and then started working.
+Normally, it's difficult to try a gradation dyeing when the indigo is at its liveliest, but Iobserved the condition of each vat every day and identified the moment when the indigo weakened for a moment and then started working.
 If the indigo is too lively, the dyeing will end up with clear lines rather than a gradation.

+Judging the timing is crucial, and when the vitality of the microorganisms in the jar weakens, the fabric is dyed with a beautiful gradation.
 As I always say, indigo is a fermenting organism, so it is a job that would be impossible to do without the mindset of loving and nurturing it every day.
+This is how the gradation dyeing process works.
+Large items like Noren curtains are wrapped around mosquito coil-shaped hangers like these and then dyed.

 The indigo noren is completed successfully!